 The average pay for a Graphic Designer is $44,000 Annually according to Payscale.
 Most people with this job move on to other positions after 10 years in this field.

 The skills that increase pay for this job the most are Adobe Acrobat, Cascading Style Sheets (CSS), Adobe In Design, and Adobe Dreamweaver.

-These were some essential skills and qualification you need to develop to be a successful graphic designer.
+These were some essential skills and qualifications you need to develop to be a successful graphic designer.
 Share your thoughts about graphic designing as a career in our comment box below.